DFE-Digital/teaching-record-system/README.md

 ### Database setup

-Install Postgres then set a connection string configuration entry in user secrets for the `TeachingRecordSystem.Api` and `TeachingRecordSystem.SupportUi` projects.
+Install Postgres then set a connection string configuration entry in user secrets.
 In addition, set a connection string for a different database for the test projects.

 e.g.